se21m024/TwelveFactor/factors.md

 The app configuration (in this case the environment variable UPPERCASEGUIDS) can be set during the image build process (build stage) as well when starting the app (run stage).
 <br/>
 * Build stage: The image is built (docker build).
-* Release stage: The tagged image is distributed (provide the image e.g. as file: TODO: insert dropbox link!).
+* Release stage: The tagged image is distributed (provide the image e.g. as file: https://drive.google.com/uc?id=1O7qPQ-fbq7t3bYQJ389WAPuJmeECIrxi&export=download).
 * Run stage: The tagged image is started within a container (docker run).
 <br/>
 <br/>